-- --ciphers - None
+Command line: --ciphers

 SSL Cipher suite to use, in the format of an OpenSSL cipher list.

 By default we use the default cipher list from Python's ssl module, which contains ciphers considered strong at the time of each Python release.